wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 The main configuration involved is `dropins` which is an array of files to copy.

 Besides local paths (which includes files pulled as part of Composer packages in vendor dir) the step is also capable to use arbitrary URLs as source.
-This latter is not recommended, because no security check is done on the downloaded file, so make sure at least to point a trusted server and use an HTTPS instead of plain HTTP.
+This latter is not recommended, because no security check is done on the downloaded file, so make sure at least to point to a trusted server and use HTTPS instead of plain HTTP.

 An additional configuration that affects the step is `unknown-dropins`.
 By setting this to `true` WP Starter will ignore the list of supported dropins from WordPress and just copy every file provided in the `dropins` setting to WP content folder.
 The default is `false`, because setting this to true, in combination of usage of URLs as source might be a security issue.
 The setting could also have the value of "ask" and in that case WP Starter will ask confirmation to the user before copying a file not recognized as a dropin.